ZRStea/ehdataset/README.md

 An e-hentai dataset and a simple recommendation algorithm.

-Raw data comes from [E-HentaiCrawler](https://github.com/shuiqukeyou/E-HentaiCrawler).
+Raw data come from [E-HentaiCrawler](https://github.com/shuiqukeyou/E-HentaiCrawler).

 The maximum gid is 1020617 at 2017/1/21 16:07:18.